Historic Expansions of Telehealth to Combat COVID-19

 Yesterday’s decision was met with widespread praise as well as a call for further action, particularly among state governments with strict telehealth laws, and requests for clarity.

-Finally, these changes and how they are used also represents an opportunity for evaluating telehealth in and of itself, and how it can be used beyond immediate concerns.
+Finally, these changes represent an opportunity to evaluate telehealth itself, and how to use it beyond immediate concerns.